UM-KevinHe/survkl/docs/articles/survkl.md

 The function `coxkl_ridge` fits a KL-integrated Cox model with a ridge (L2) penalty on all predictors.
-External information is incorporated through a KL term weighted by `eta`, while the ridge penalty is controlled by a sequence of tuning parameters `lambda`.
+External information is incorporated through a KL term weighted by `eta` (an user-specified scalar), while the ridge penalty is controlled by a sequence of tuning parameters `lambda`.
 If `lambda` is not provided, a decreasing lambda path is generated automatically.

 We first fit a KL–ridge model for a fixed integration weight `eta` and an automatically generated lambda path: